 Despite its small size, my tambo was comfortable, and with open-air access to the jungle all around me, it even felt expansive at times.
 There was nothing sweeter than lying in bed and seeing, hearing – even smelling – the jungle all around me.

-Having described the basic living situation, I’ll elaborate through the following list of things to bring and why:
+Having described the basic living situation, I’ll elaborate through the following list of things to bring when spending a month in the jungle, and why:

 Sturdy Bag (Waterproof if Possible)